Pre-Socratic philosophy: Knowledge

 The mythologoi, Homer and Hesiod, along with other poets, centuries before the pre-Socratics, thought that true knowledge was exclusive to the divine.
-But starting with Xenophanes, the pre-Socratics moved towards a more secular approach to knowledge.
+But starting with Xenophanes, the pre-Socratics moved towards a more natural approach to knowledge.
 The pre-Socratics sought a method to understand the cosmos, while being aware that there is a limit to human knowledge.

 While Pythagoras and Empedocles linked their self-proclaimed wisdom to their divinely inspired status, they tried to teach or urge mortals to seek the truth about the natural realm—Pythagoras by means of mathematics and geometry and Empedocles by exposure to experiences.
 Xenophanes thought that human knowledge was merely an opinion that cannot be validated or proven to be true.
 According to Jonathan Warren, Xenophanes set the outline of the nature of knowledge.
 Later, Heraclitus and Parmenides stressed the capability of humans to understand how things stand in nature through direct observation, inquiry, and reflection.